 Children make traditional Mexican paper cutouts while learning about symmetry in design.
 For ages 6 to 13.
 Plan 2 sessions.

-- Learning about one of the native arts of Mexico
+- Learning about a native art of Mexico

 - Practice with cutting skills